 Meeting step First savings meeting - Procedures 1 Meeting opening The Chairperson calls the meeting to order The Chairperson tells the Record-keeper to perform a roll call, in which each member is counted off in order of seating and assigned a number.
-The Key-holders are called on to open the box, which remains in front of the Box-keeper, and the materials are taken out and placed in front of the Record-keeper The fines bowl is placed in front of the Chairperson, so that fines can be collected during the meeting The Record-keeper calls each member in number order to the front and gives them their number card and tells them that they must always bring it with them to all meetings The Record-keeper writes their name and number on a passbook but does not give the passbook to the member 2.
-Social Fund (if the VSLA does not have a Social Fund , skip to step 3) The Chairperson tells the Record-keeper to conduct the Social Fund activities and reminds the members of the amount they must all contribute The Record-keeper calls each member, by number, to give their Social Fund contribution to the Money-counters When the member comes forward, they give their Social Fund contribution to the Money-counters and are given their passbook Both Money-counters confirm that each member has given the right contribution and place it in the money-counting bowl.
-The Record-keeper enters a checkmark in a vacant square in the Social Fund Contribution section of the passbook When all contributions are completed, the Money-counters count the total amount in the money-counting bowl and announce the amount The Record-keeper records this amount in the 'Cash in the Social Fund' section in the notebook and announces that benefits from the Social Fund will be available only at the next meeting The Record-keeper says that everyone should remember this amount for the next meeting The Social Fund money is then put in the draw-string bag and put in the cash box
+The Key-holders are called on to open the box, which remains in front of the Box-keeper, and the materials are taken out and placed in front of the Record-keeper The fines bowl is placed in front of the Chairperson, so that fines can be collected during the meeting The Record-keeper calls each member in number order to the front and gives them their number card and tells them that they must always bring it with them to all meetings, and always sit in the same place The Record-keeper writes their name and number on a passbook but does not give the passbook to the member 2.
+Social Fund (if the VSLA does not have a Social Fund, skip to step 3) The Chairperson tells the Record-keeper to conduct the Social Fund activities and reminds the members of the amount they must all contribute The Record-keeper calls each member, by number, to give their Social Fund contribution to the Money-counters When the member comes forward, they give their Social Fund contribution to the Money-counters and are given their passbook Both Money-counters confirm that each member has given the right contribution and place it in the money-counting bowl.
+The Record-keeper enters a checkmark in a vacant square in the Social Fund Contribution section of the passbook.
+If a member cannot pay the social fund contribution, the Record-keeper leaves th square in the Siocial Fund contribution section blank.
+When all contributions are completed, the Money-counters count the total amount in the money-counting bowl and announce the amount The Record-keeper records this amount in the 'Cash in the Social Fund' section in the notebook and announces that benefits from the Social Fund will be available only at the next meeting The Record-keeper says that everyone should remember this amount for the next meeting The Social Fund money is then put in the draw-string bag and put in the cash box